-The International Journal of Advanced Medical Sciences and Technology (IJAMST) is having ISSN 2582-7596 (online), bi-monthly international journal, being published in the months of February, April, June, August, October and December by Lattice Science Publication (LSP)🔗 Bhopal (M.P.), India since year 2020.
+The International Journal of Advanced Medical Sciences and Technology (IJAMST) has ISSN 2582-7596 (online) which is an online, open access🔗, peer reviewed🔗, periodical bi-monthly international journal.
+This journal is published by Lattice Science Publication (LSP)🔗 in the months of February, April, June, August, October and December.

 The Guide for Authors and the Publication Ethics and Malpractice Statement (PEMS)🔗 support combined efforts by authors, editors, and reviewers to produce a responsible research publication.
 All authors must know and keep in mind the Editorial policy and the Publication Ethics and Malpractice Statement (PEMS)🔗.
 Guidelines for the submission of articles and manuscript preparation and format are to be found on the ‘Guidelines for Authors🔗‘ webpage.

 Publishing an article in a peer reviewed🔗 journal is an essential building block in developing a coherent and respected network of knowledge.
 This is a direct reflection of the quality of the work of the authors and the organizations that support them.
 The peer reviewed🔗 articles support and embody the scientific method.
 It is therefore important to agree on the standards of ethical behavior expected of all parties involved in the act of publishing: authors, journal editors, peer reviewers, publishers and the society of journals owned or sponsored.
-The International Journal of Advanced Medical Sciences and Technology (IJAMST) strictly adheres to the ethics and policies of Committee on Publication Ethics (COPE)🔗.
 The authors can read the ethics and policies which are available under the above committee(s) at: https://www.ijamst.latticescipub.com/ethics-policies/🔗

 Ethics topics to consider when publishing: